betaloha/betaloha/README.md

      align="right"/>
 I am a Ph.D. student in the Department of Computer Science at the University of Virginia.
 I am advised by Prof. Samira Khan.
 My research focuses on computer network, storage system, real system prototyping of emerging technologies and studing of Remote Procedure Calls in a large scale system.
 Before that, I worked with Lumio 3D Co., Ltd. I received my B.Eng and M.Eng degrees from Chulalongkorn University in 2014 and 2016 respectively.

-I am graduating in May 2025 and I will be joining Google in June 2025.
+Afer the graduation, I will be joining Google in June 2025.

 ## Research